· · · · · · · ·

 April 2026 · Volume 1 ∼ 8 min read

-What the AI Controller Actually Looks Like (From Inside the Work)
+What the AI Controller Actually Looks Like — A Practitioner's Framework

 Most finance AI content is written by people who've never closed a book, run a reserve analysis, or defended a technical position under audit pressure.
 This is the other kind of content.